11 Best Sustainable and Ethical Jeans To Flatter Your Body

 Their jeans are 100% organic cotton, and all buttons and labels are recycled.

 Triarchy’s Ethical sourcing

-Triarchy’s Corporate responsibility
+Triarchy’s Corporate Responsibility

 Made using an Earth-conscious design approach, their selection of sustainable denim may be just what you are looking for.
-Be sure to use the size filter to quickly find your way to their selection of sustainable plus-size jeans.
+Use the size filter to quickly find your way to their selection of sustainable plus-size jeans.

 PrAna’s fabrics & materials